Click thumbnail for normal view, text link for larger view.

 Things Referenced in Links That Aren't Relevant

-In similar sleezeball tradition, Robospanker has habitually linked to information that isn't relevant in one way or another.
+In similarly inaccurate tradition, Robospanker has habitually linked to information that isn't relevant in one way or another.
 Compressors come in all shapes and sizes, from very small units used for detailed airbrushing to thousand-horsepower monsters powering pnuematic systems at nuclear power plants.
 Compressors are used for a wide range of activities, from operating the brakes on large trucks to powering small drills used in dentistry.
 It is obvious to any thinking person that information about one application isn't necessarily relevant to a different application.

 California Proposition 65: The Safe Drinking Water and Toxic Enforcement Act of 1986

-You're probably pretty familiar with this type of statement: "WARNING: This product (or area) contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-It's the blanket language compliant with Prop 65 in California, and indicates that a product or area may (or may not) contain an amount of one of 800+ chemicals on a California list... including things as diverse as lead, wood dust, and marijuana smoke.
+You're probably pretty familiar with this type of statement: "WARNING: This product (or area) contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm."
+It's the blanket language compliant with Prop 65 in California, and indicates that a product or area may (or may not) contain an amount of one of 800+ chemicals on a State of California list... including things as diverse as lead, wood dust, and marijuana smoke.
 Technically, every power cord -- including the one on the Robospanker -- should be accompanied by this warning if sold in Califoria, because they all have a very small amount of lead in the outer insulation.

 There's no penalty for applying this warning when it doesn't need to be applied, but a $2500 per day per violation civil fine for not doing so when you should.
 Because it's wise to put it on if there's any doubt, you'll find them all over lots of goods, and present at most businesses in California.
 In fact, you'll find that Amazon.com places this warning on every single product it sells which has a power cord, all lead crystal glassware, Tiffany-style lamps, and beauty products.
 This is the warning Robospanker found in one compressor manual, whose importer happens to operate from California.
 From this warning, they have claimed there is a "cancer risk of air compressors."
 In case it's not obvious, there isn't a single recorded instance of an air compressor as the cause of or a contributing factor to someone's cancer or birth defect.